wwdhd/Neural-Network-Engine-Diagnostics/README.md

    3. Statistics for flow capacity and efficiency result: Range, Mean, Standard Deviation, Errors (L1 and L2), 3-sigmas
    4. Microsoft Excel output for all of the calculations

-The NN parameters were made using Deep Learning Toolbox in MATLAB, and the input data is generated using Pythia, an in-house application made by Cranfield University.
+The Neural Network parameters were made using Deep Learning Toolbox in MATLAB, and the input data is generated using Pythia, an in-house application made by Cranfield University.